markogrady1/dot_files/README.md

 # My dot file set up.

-🤖 This is the setup i currently use on my Mac 🤖
+🤖 This is the skeleton setup I currently use on my Mac 🤖

 🚀 setup environment